A Key Exchange Construction using Mihailova Subgroups in Braid groups: Introduction

 With the rapid development of quantum computing, the security of many widely-used public-key cryptosystems, such as RSA and elliptic curve cryptography, is increasingly threatened.
 This urgent situation has motivated the cryptographic community to seek quantum-resistant alternatives, among which braid-based cryptography has emerged as a promising candidate.
 Early braid-based cryptographic protocols, notably those proposed by Anshel et al.\cite{AAG1} and Ko et al.\cite{Ko1}, rely primarily on the presumed difficulty of the conjugacy search problem (CSP) in braid groups.
 Unfortunately, this foundation has proven to be vulnerable: numerous attacks have been developed that successfully solve the CSP in braid groups, including length-based attacks (see \cite{GKTTV}, \cite{HS}, \cite{HT}, \cite{LL}, \cite{MU}), Burau representation attacks (see \cite{Hu}, \cite{LP}), super-summit set attacks \cite{FG}, and ultra-summit set attacks \cite{Ge}.
 As a consequence of these vulnerabilities, it has become widely accepted that the CSP alone cannot serve as a reliable security foundation for braid-based cryptographic schemes.

 To address this fundamental security challenge, researchers have explored alternative mathematical problems within braid groups that might offer stronger security guarantees.
 A significant breakthrough came in 2006, when Shpilrain and Ushakov observed in \cite{SU2} that for $n \geq 6$, there exist certain subgroups (known as Mihailova subgroups) of the braid group $B_n$ for which the membership problem is algorithmically unsolvable---a fundamental result originally established by Mihailova in \cite{Mi}.
-Crucially, they demonstrated that if private keys are selected from these Mihailova subgroups, solving the CSP alone is insufficient for an adversary to break the cryptosystem, since the adversary would also need to solve the unsolvable membership problem.
-This insight opened a new avenue for constructing provably secure braid-based cryptographic protocols.
+Their discussion suggests that choosing private keys from such subgroups may impose an additional membership-type obstruction beyond the CSP.
+However, turning this observation into a complete cryptographic security proof requires further justification.

 Building upon this theoretical foundation, recent work has made the Mihailova subgroups more accessible for cryptographic applications.
 In \cite{WL}, Wang et al. provided an explicit presentation of the Mihailova subgroups of $F_2 \times F_2$, which possess an algorithmically unsolvable subgroup membership problem.
 Extending this result to braid groups, Lin et al.\cite{LWL} established, via an explicit isomorphism, that the braid group $B_n$ with $n \geq 6$ contains such Mihailova subgroups.
 These concrete characterizations provide the necessary tools to construct practical cryptosystems based on the membership problem.